+“You’re supposed to be giving tonight’s sermon.”
+She said it demurely, being careful to keep her eyes averted.
 My mother still coddled her too much, made her feel a part of this family, much to my disapproval.
 And much to my annoyance, I realized that she was right; I had lost track of time because of the irisfly.

 “Go back,” I commanded, waving her away.
 “Tell mother I’ll be there soon.”